-Join us for research insights into how the public approaches such a significant part of life with Mallory Newall, Vice President of Ipsos’ public polling team, Jamie Stenziano, Senior Vice President at Ipsos, and Todd Hinckley, the Senior Director of sports insights and research at NBC Sports.
+Join us for research insights into how the public approaches such a significant part of life with Mallory Newall, Vice President of Ipsos’ public polling team, Jamie Stenziano, Senior Vice President at Ipsos, and our guests from NBC Sports, Todd Hinckley, the Senior Director of Sports Insights and Research, and Russell Sargeant, VP Sports Sponsorship and Strategy.
 During this session, they will discuss new Ipsos research exploring how Americans interact with sports, including:

 - How people watch and consume sports,